-For most people, some kind of work is necessary in order to eat and have a place to live.
+Possibilities and Training For most people, some kind of work is necessary in order to eat and have a place to live.
 In rural areas, the main work of many families involves farming, fishing, hunting and gathering, or other forms of food production.
-Equally important is the work of 'keeping house' and bringing up the family.
+Equally important is the work of "keeping house" and bringing up the family.
 Who does most of the work within a family depends on local customs and the family's situation.
 In most poor rural families nearly everyone-women, men, and children-help with the work of survival.
 By the time they are 5 or 6 years old, children may be helping to take care of the babies, feed the chickens, herd the goats, shell and clean the grain, and to carry out other tasks so that the older members of the family are free to do other work.
 In many societies, children by age 8 or 10 bring in more income (food or money) than it costs their families to take care of them.

-Work that frees people and work that makes them slaves

-Work-whether it is done by adults or children-can be either a good or bad experience.
+Work that frees people and work that oppresses them Work-whether it is done by adults or children-can be either a good or bad experience.
 It can help persons gain dignity and independence.
 Or it can take away their dignity, freedom, and health.
 How workers are affected depends on work conditions, on the fairness of wages, on workers' rights, and on how much respect and equality exists between workers and bosses.
 In some situations, especially in cities, many children are forced to work long, hard hours in unsafe or unhealthy work conditions for very low pay.
-Such 'child labor' is cruel, and may result in permanent damage to the child's body or spirit.
+Such child labor is cruel, and may result in permanent injury to the child's body and spirit.

-ZNE

 In some rural areas, children from the poorest families must also work long, hard hours under difficult conditions.
-But for many rural children, the opportunity to help their families with the labor of production and survival is a greater adventure than is 'play'.
+But for many rural children, the opportunity to help their families with the labor of production and survival is a greater adventure than is play.
 The chance to take care of a real baby (not just a doll) or to help grow the family food, gives many farm children a feeling of importance, self-confidence, and personal worth that is not often seen in city children.
 As a child grows up, to be wanted and well cared for is not enough.
-A young person needs to feel that he or she is needed.
-To become 'independent' can be important.
+A young person needs to feel that they are needed.
+To become independent can be important.
 But just as important is to develop an ability to do things for and with others, to contribute toward meeting the needs of family, friends, and community.

-lino Montebon : 84

-Too often disabled children are not given the opportunity to become helpful or needed, or to learn the skills to contribute in an important way to the family or community.
-The family and community need to look ahead to the disabled child's future.
+Too often children with disabilities are not given the opportunity to become helpful or needed, or to learn the skills to contribute in an important way to their family and community.
+The family and community need to look ahead to the child's future.
 They need to find ways to build on whatever strengths she has, so that she can have a full and meaningful role in the community.
 A money-earning job is not the only meaningful role in society